In Datadog, metric data is ingested and stored as data points with a value and timestamp:

 A query extracts a stored time series and reports the data points over a defined span of time.
 This is a graphed time series over 15 minutes:

 When the selected time span is small, all data points are displayed.
 However, as this time span becomes larger, it is not possible to display thousands of raw data points in a single pixel.

 Datadog uses time aggregation to solve the display problem.
 Data points are placed into buckets of time with preset start and end points.
-For example, when examining four hours, data points are combined into five-minute buckets.
+For example, when examining four hours, data points are combined into two-minute buckets.
 Combining data points in this way is referred to as a rollup: